FHIR/sql-on-fhir-v2/README.md

 ## Coding

-Convert array of codings in CodeableConcept into object representation for natural access using global or local registry of systems to shorten the names:
+Convert an array of codings in CodeableConcept into object representation for natural access using global or local registry of systems to shorten the names: